-- Song Source Link (if you have a YouTube video or other link that will help us ID the song)
+- Song Source Link (if you have a YouTube video or other link that will help us identify the original composition)

-- Song Source Notes (ie. If this is a song from a Broadway production, opera, motion picture etc.)
+- Song Source Notes (i.e. if this is a song from a Broadway production, opera, motion picture, video game, etc.)

 You will also be asked details about your specific recording of this track (album title, track title, artist name, track length).
 This information will help us determine the rate of your license fee.

-Once you pay for your license it will be submitted for review and once approved you can then submit your title for distribution.
+Once you pay for your license it will be submitted to the publisher for review and once approved you can then submit your title for distribution.